← All articles

 Before you invest time in driving guests toward direct bookings, you need four things functional:

-- A direct booking website with live availability synced from your PMS, real pricing, and a checkout flow — not a contact form.
+1. A direct booking website with live availability synced from your PMS, real pricing, and a checkout flow (a contact form doesn't count).

-- A payment method that guests trust.
-Stripe is standard; make sure it supports the credit cards your guests use.
+2. A payment method that guests trust.
+Stripe is standard.
+Make sure it supports the credit cards your guests use.

-- Guest communication that actually happens — the pre-arrival, check-in day, and mid-stay messages that make a guest feel like they made the right call.
+3. Guest communication that actually happens: the pre-arrival, check-in day, and mid-stay messages that make a guest feel like they made the right call.
 This is what generates the repeat.

-- A way to track which bookings are direct so you can measure whether the mix shift is happening.
+4. A way to track which bookings are direct, so you can measure whether the mix shift is happening.

-The Pomello features page covers how availability syncing and guest communication work alongside a Hostfully-based setup — specifically for hosts who want to build a direct booking channel without rebuilding their entire stack.
+The Pomello features page covers how availability syncing and guest communication work alongside a Hostfully-based setup, aimed at hosts who want to build a direct booking channel without rebuilding their entire stack.

 Realistic expectations

 Direct booking is a multi-year play, not a quick win.
-Your first year, you might shift 5–10% of bookings to direct.
-After two years of consistent guest communication and a growing repeat guest base, you might hit 20–30%.
+Your first year, you might shift 5 to 10% of bookings to direct.
+After two years of consistent guest communication and a growing repeat guest base, you might hit 20 to 30%.

-The math is worth it at scale, but you shouldn't start this project expecting to cut OTA fees in half within six months.
-Guests book through Airbnb partly for the trust layer — buyer protection, reviews, dispute resolution.
+The math is worth it at scale, but don't start this project expecting to cut OTA fees in half within six months.
+Guests book through Airbnb partly for the trust layer: buyer protection, reviews, dispute resolution.
 Your direct channel has to earn that trust over time.

-Also: don't neglect your OTA presence while building direct.
+One more thing.
+Don't neglect your OTA presence while building direct.
 Your OTA reviews drive discovery for new guests.
-A dip in OTA booking volume hurts your search position, which affects new-guest acquisition.
-The goal is to grow the total pie slightly while shifting the mix — not to sacrifice OTA performance for direct.
+A dip in OTA booking volume hurts your search position, which hurts new-guest acquisition.
+You want to grow the total pie a little while shifting the mix, without sacrificing OTA performance to do it.

 Track the shift